 The picturesque streets of Old Montreal are more beautiful with a powdery glaze

 No matter what people say, nothing compares with a quaint old town dressed in snow and lights during Christmas time.
 Every winter, Montreal turns into an idyllic Christmas village with a Parisian charm and Nordic vibe.
-It’s enough to wander the streets of the Old Town, see the gabled roofs sparkling in the rays of sun and admire the twinkling lights that invade the city’s trees, homes, shops and restaurants to understand why Montreal is magical when winter comes.
-Just follow the sparkling lights draped over a column of trees on the McGill College Avenue to get at the end of a fairy-tale winter “rainbow” – a majestic Christmas tree.
+It’s enough to wander the streets of the Old Town.
+To see the gabled roofs sparkling in the rays of sun and admire the twinkling lights.
+Just follow the sparkling lights draped over a column of trees on the McGill College Avenue.
+At the end of a fairy-tale winter “rainbow” – a majestic Christmas tree will welcome you.
 The magic continues in Parc la Fontaine, where you will also discover a skating pond.
-The spectacle of lights can also be admire in the animated Christmas windows at Maison Ogilvy, as well as in Lahaie Park, where you will be welcomed by your…childhood, with puppeteers, storytellers and musicians creating the perfect ambiance for day-dreaming about a Christmas story.
+The spectacle of lights can also be admired in the animated Christmas windows at Maison Ogilvy.
+As well as in Lahaie Park, where you will be welcomed by your…childhood, with puppeteers, storytellers and musicians creating the perfect ambiance for day-dreaming about a Christmas story.

 A variety of winter sports can be practiced within the city limits

 Unlike many other winter destinations, where you need to get out of town to be able to enjoy winter sports, Montreal is itself a huge winter playground.
 It’s true that temperatures drop to zero Fahrenheit degrees during the winter months, but this only means that it’s the perfect time to cross-country ski, skate, ride a snowmobile or even go ice fishing.